 In the past, ameloblastomas, which are benign, locally aggressive bone tumors of the mandible, were also known as adamantinomas of the mandible.
 The two entities are histologically unrelated, and for this reason, adamantinomas are no longer subcategorised as those of the mandible and those of long bones.

-Typically presents in the 2nd to 3rd decades as a locally aggressive mass 3 to 15 cm in diameter.
-There is a slight male predilection (1.3:1).
+Typically presents in the 2nd to 3rd decades as a locally aggressive mass 3-15 cm in diameter.
+There is a slight male predilection (M:F = 1.3:1).
 Patients usually present with dull pain of gradual onset.

 The occurrence is almost exclusively confined to the tibial diaphysis (especially the anterior cortex) 2,5.
 Since it is a low-grade malignancy, it has the propensity to metastasize to distant locations including lung, bone, lymph nodes, pericardium, and liver.

 Plain radiograph / CT

 Typically, it appears as a multilocular or slightly expansile osteolytic cortical lesion.
 This may be visualized as areas of lysis interspersed with areas of sclerosis 3.
 Lesions tend to have an eccentric epicenter 4 and a lack of periosteal reaction.
 There may be locally aggressive disease at presentation.

 Some authors have distinguished two morphologic patterns 2: